mariaboxwala/webots-path-planning/Astar/README_ASTAR_PROJECT_2.md

 - A* modified to incorporate average danger into move cost
 - Uses **Chebyshev distance** for flexible and safe routing

-> ✅ Result: Robot demonstrates smoother, safer, and more reliable navigation in dynamic, cluttered environments.
+> Result: Robot demonstrates smoother, safer, and more reliable navigation in dynamic, cluttered environments.

 ---

-## ▶️ How to Run

-1. Open Webots
-2. Load any of the `Q1_`, `Q2_`, or `Q3_` world folders
-3. Run the simulation from the controller script
-4. Optionally plot or print path from terminal

----

-## 🔍 References
+## References

 - Rosetta Code A* Template: https://rosettacode.org/wiki/A*_search_algorithm
 - Webots Documentation: https://www.cyberbotics.com/doc/